 The horizontal projection of the roof measured from the outside face of exterior wall framing to the outside edge of the roof.

-Product of a specified load and appropriate load factor.
-[Canada]
+Product of a load factor and the nominal load [specified load].

 Product of nominal resistance and appropriate resistance factor.
 [Canada]

-For a C-shape, U-shape or track, that portion of the framing member that is perpendicular to the web.
-For a furring channel, that portion of the framing member that connects the webs.
+For a C-shape, U-shape or track, that portion of the structural member or nonstructural member that is perpendicular to the web.
+For a furring channel, that portion of the structural member or nonstructural member that connects the webs.

 A horizontal structural member that supports floor loads and superimposed vertical loads.